-I started to write a new post for my Christmas post, but as I did, I found the my heart’s message was still the same as the one I wrote last year.
+I started to write a new post for my Christmas devotion, but as I did, I found that my heart’s message was still the same as the one I wrote last year.
 I pray it still ministers to the hearts of our readers.

 My heart is so full as I read the verse above, and every time I do I’m overwhelmed by what I can only describe as the full weight of God’s glory, grace and love.
 Fathomless, relentless, indescribable…LOVE.
 I’ve yet to have a moment where I’m thinking about it and not have the awe of this truth escape my eyes in tears of gratitude.